-We are committed to helping safeguard our children by encouraging residents to spot the signs and highlight the fact that CSE can, and does happen in West Sussex.
+We are committed to helping safeguard our children by encouraging residents to recognise and respond to Child Sexual Exploitation (CSE) by spotting the signs and highlighting the fact that CSE can, and does happen in West Sussex.

-- Everyone has a role to play in raising awareness of Child Sexual Exploitation
+- Everyone has a role to play in raising awareness of CSE

 - The safeguarding of children is everybody’s business

-- Any child can be sexually exploited no matter what culture, ethnicity, religion, whether a boy or a girl from any background
+- Any child can be sexually exploited no matter what culture, ethnicity, religion or gender from any background